amstee/EasyCut/services/user/README.md

 ## Create user

-Create a user both in auth0 and in easy-cut's storage
+Create a user in auth0

 #### Route : `/user/create`